ys279/ys279.github.io-src/content/Blog1.md

 Title: Yiping's Blog1
 Date: 2020-08-25 20:55

-# How to Create a Static Page on Github
+headline:How to Create a Static Page on Github